robocorp/robocorp/tasks/README.md

 This means that, for example, `RPA` would match `RPA.Browser`, but not `RPAmodule` nor `another.RPA`.

-Also, as of `robocorp-tasks 2.0`, it's also possible to use `fnmatch` style names.
+As of `robocorp-tasks 2.0`, it's also possible to use `fnmatch` style names (where `*` matches anything and `?` matches any single char -- see: https://docs.python.org/3/library/fnmatch.html for more information).

 i.e.: